MicrosoftDocs/Viva/Viva/glint/setup/questions-setup.md

 ### Delete survey items

-Remove this question (item) from the program by selecting **Yes, delete it** in the box that displays.
-If you don't want to delet4e, select **No, I changed my mind.**
+Remove the question (item) from the program by selecting **Yes, delete it** in the box that displays.
+If you don't want to delete, select **No, I changed my mind.**

 ## Edit the "Thank You!" message people see when submitting their survey

 Customize the 'Thank You!' message for the survey by hovering over the box and selecting it.
 In the window that opens you can:

 - Select languages from the **Language** dropdown menu.
-Languages already made available to your organization in General Settings are available here.
+Languages already permissioned for your organization in General Settings are available here.
-- Edit **Greeting** - "Thank you!" is prepopulated, but customize that in a way that's comfortable for you.
+- Edit **Greeting** - "Thank you!" is prepopulated, but customize the greeting in a way that's comfortable for you.
 - Edit **Text** - You will see dummy text in the **Text** box.
   - All of the text in this box can be edited.
   - The blue fields are *not* intended to be populated. **The blue fields are suggested areas for customization.
 To remove or customize the blue text, delete it.**